Clouddays-tech/docker101-wordpress/README.md

 cd docker101-wordpress/

 # Run Script
+# Only run the script after DNS nslookup is able to resovle the FQDN
 sudo bash init-letencrypt.sh
 ```
 Fill in the SQL USER and SQL Password and your domain name (FQDN) for certificate request.